WHAT IS MINIMALISM?

 So as I was sitting on a blog full of fancy houses with the most trendy furniture and all the right wall colors (you know, to get inspiration for the house I’d never be “successful” enough to have), I came across another blog that really caught my eye.

 My discovery of The Minimalists is really where it all started.
 I read through a few of their essays and became very curious about this thing called, minimalism.
 A life where my focus was on my everyday, positive moments rather than the stuff I own.
 I caught a glimpse of my future self through the eyes of minimalism.
 The couch wasn’t there, the house was much smaller, but I was happy and content.
-My kids were hanging out with me in the same room.
-Not all the way across the house in their giant playroom I would soon have to clean up.
+My kids were hanging out with me in the same room, not all the way across the house in their giant playroom I would soon have to clean up.
 I had the freedom to pursue my passions without worrying how I was going to maintain my expensive lifestyle.
-I realized my life and my family were my style.
+I realized my life and my family were my lifestyle.

 SO THEN WHAT HAPPENED?